gimballock/IntersectProblem/README.md

 `For some specified pair of shapes, write a program that determins if they are intersecting or not-intersecting or neither (ambigious). `

 _Disclaimer_: I haven't written 3D graphics code in 15 years and I haven't written a project in node.js in probably 6 years.
-I have previously used OpenGL and DirectX with c++ in school and also the java 3d rendering libraries.
+I have previously used OpenGL and DirectX with C++ in school and also the java 3d rendering libraries.

 I found `THREE.js` looking for a 3D rendering engine to leverage for this problem.
 Being web based simplified deployment by having support for web browsers.

-- supports 2d, 3d, bounding box, bounding sphere, lots of shapes
+- Supports 2d, 3d, bounding box, bounding sphere, lots of shapes
 - Pretty well supported by the community
 - easily to deploy (no compiling, complex build process)